is it just me or is this doctrine of war that has crept into the church one of the ugliest heresies to come along?

 i was told that at the MOPS convention this year out of eden had re-invented this song/concept and brought it forward 100+ years with the song 'soldiers'. they chant 'where are my soldiers?' and the crowd shouts 'right here', over and over throughout the performance. the last line of the song says:

-It's a call for some soldiers
+It's a call for some soldiersreprogramming a new generation for it's warmongering future.

 So if you're not afraid to take a stand